 Our Joyful Noise intergenerational choir allows preschoolers through adults of all ages to bring their voices together in praise as they sing simple, elegant rounds.
 Seasonal events like our Memorial Day picnic, fall all-church retreat, and winter soup contests encourage all ages to create memories together.
-Having children participate in our ongoing drive to stock the shelves at Monroe County United Ministries’ self-sufficiency center encourages all ages to grow together as servant leaders.
+Having children participate in our ongoing drive to stock the shelves at Monroe County United Ministries’ self-sufficiency centerallows all ages to grow together as servant leaders.
 Check our special events page for upcoming intergenerational activities.

 Church camp has proven to be one of the most meaningful spiritual experiences in the lives of many of young people.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for children as young as kindergarten.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.

 The teen years find many young people searching for their true identity and purpose.
 FCC’s Youth (typically grades 6-12) meet weekly during the learning hour after worship to discuss the worship service or to participate in service activities.
-They also occasionally meet in the evenings for group fellowship & service opportunities.
+They also meet monthly in the evenings for group fellowship & service opportunities.
 Over Thanksgiving 2018, some of our youth will participate in an intergenerational people-to-people pilgrimage to Cuba.

-Church camp has proven to be one of the most meaningful experiences that help young people find that sense of identity and purpose.
+For teens especially, church camp has proven to be one of the most meaningful experiences that help young people find that sense of identity and purpose.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for youth through grade 12.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.